-No bid less than 100% of par and no bid greater than 110% of par, no oral bid and no bid for less than all of the Bonds described in this Notice, will be considered.
-The Bonds are expected to be awarded no later than 4:00 p.m. prevailing Eastern time on November 10, 2015.
+No bid less than 100% of par, no oral bid and no bid for less than all of the Bonds described in this Notice, will be considered.
+The Bonds are expected to be awarded no later than 4:00 p.m. prevailing Eastern time on May 17, 2016.
 All proposals shall remain firm until the time of award.

-Bidders are requested to name the interest rate or rates in multiples of /8 or /20 of 1% and the highest rate may not exceed the lowest rate by more than 3%.
+Bidders are requested to name the interest rate or rates in multiples of 1/8 or 1/20 of 1% and the highest rate may not exceed the lowest rate by more than 3%.
 A zero rate may not be named.
 No Bond shall bear more than one rate of interest which rate shall be uniform for the life of the Bond.